Skip to main content

 Import vars from separate files

-The vars attribute can point to a file or directory.
+The vars property can point to a file or directory.
 For example:

 tests: